QuetzalGas/Quetzal/README.md

 This will execute the system and print all log files in the same directory.
 With `systems/1.txt` we (almost) recreate the given log file in `log4.html`.

+To test the ADT's, run:

+    python3 adt.py <adt-input.txt>

+This will create an output directory with all printed (and rendered) dot graphics.
+A sample is found in the `adt-input` directory.

 ## Testing

 Unit tests are implemented using the `unittest` package of Python.
 Both `quetzal` and `datastructures` have their own unit tests in their respective `tests` directory.